honzarossler/Sorts/app/src/main/assets/insertion/about.md

-# O InsertionSort algoritmu
+# About InsertionSort

-Jedná se o stabilní řadicí algoritmus, který funguje na principu porovnávání řazených hodnot se složitostí $$ O(n^2) $$.
+It is a stable sorting algorithm that works on the principle of comparing sorted values with the complexity $$ O(n^2) $$.

-## Princip
+## Principle

-Tento algoritmus dělí seznam na 2 části, seřazenou a neseřazenou, kde vždycky první prvek z neseřazené časti správně zařadí do již seřazené části a jakmile nezůstane žádný neseřazený prvek, seznam je seřazen.
+This algorithm divides the list into 2 parts, sorted and unsorted, where the first element from the unordered part always sorts correctly to an already sorted section, and as soon as no unsorted element remains, the list is sorted.

-## Časová složitost
+## Time complexity

-Ačkoli se uvádí časová složitost $$ O(n^2) $$, přestává to platit s téměř seřazeným listem, kde je složitost $$ O(n) $$.
+Although the time complexity $$ O(n^2) $$ is given, it ceases to apply with an almost sorted sheet, where the complexity $$ O(n) $$.